antonioSF/css/README.md

 **[Back to top](#table-of-contents)**

 ## Frameworks
 The aim of CSS frameworks is to provide a common structure so that developers don't have to redo it from scratch and can reuse the code provided.
-They also help at browser consistency and to avoid common errors.
-In this way, frameworks allow us to cut out much of the work and save a lot of time.
+They also help at consistency and avoid common errors.
+In that way, frameworks allow us to cut out much of the work and save a lot of time.
-* There's no need to reinvent the wheel.
+There's no need to reinvent the wheel.

 That being said, in the beginning of a new project you should make these questions:
 * **Does this project require the usage of a CSS Framework?
 Why?**
 * **Who's going to maintain the code?**
 * **What is the best CSS framework for this project?**
 * **Do we have to use the full framework?
 Or, can we just use some parts of it (resets, grids, ...).**

-> **Note**: CSS Frameworks can help a lot in the development process, maintenance and scalability of projects.
-However they can also be an overkill for small projects.
-Be carefull and study each project requirements.

 ##### Five CSS Frameworks:
 * [Bootstrap](http://getbootstrap.com/)